St. Vincent De Paul:

 MISEVI (Mission and Service the Vincentian Way):

 MISEVI USA (MIssion and SErvice the VIncentian Way, a Vincentian Volunteer Network) is a collaborative effort of Vincentian groups committed to the values of St. Vincent de Paul and St. Louise de Marillac.
 The members of the Network are independent organizations that invite lay adults to work for justice while tending to the needs of those who are poor and to deepen their faith through prayer, community and reflection.
 MISEVI-USA includes: Colorado Vincentian Volunteers, Vincentian Lay Missionaries, Vincentian Mission Corps, Vincentian Service Corps, Vincentian Volunteers of Cincinnati, After Volunteer Experience, and House of Charity New Orleans.
 We are also collaborating with several Vincentian Universities as we find ways of supporting, challenging, and working together to better support the Vincentian charism of service with those who are poor and creating bridge-building connections among individuals and organizations.
 MISEVI – USA was formally accepted and recognized by MISEVI International in 2013.
+To read an article written by Mary Frances Jaster about MISEVI and Vatican II Click Here.

 “Go to the poor; you will find God.” – St. Vincent de Paul